barrysteyn/node-scrypt/Readme.md

 This scrypt library automatically handles the above properties.
 The last item seems strange: Computer scientists are normally pre-occupied with making things fast.
 Yet it is this property that sets Scrypt apart from the competition.
 As computers evolve and get more powerful, they are able to attack this property more efficiently.
 This has become especially apparent with the rise of parallel programming.
 Scrypt aims to defend against all types of attacks, not matter the attackers power.

+### What This Library Provides
+This library implements node modules for the following:

+ * **Scrypt password key derivation**
+  ** All three essential properties of password key derivation are implemented (as described above).
+  ** Both *asynchronous* and *synchronous* versions are available.
+ * **Scrypt encryption**
+  ** Both *asynchronous* and *synchronous* versions are available.

+I suspect scrypt will be used mainly as a password key derivation function (its author's intended use), but I have also ported the scrypt encryption and decryption functions as implementations for them were available from the author.
+Performing scrypt cryptography is done if you value security over speed.
+Scrypt is more secure than a vanilla block cipher (e.g. AES) but it is much slower.
+It is also the basis for the key derivation functions.

 ##Why Use Scrypt?
 It is probably the most advanced key derivation function available.
 This is is quote taken from a comment in hacker news: